Active Duty Family Members

 If you decline or terminate Part B coverage, you may enroll in Medicare Part B during the general enrollment period which occurs each year January 1 through March 31.
 The Medicare Part B Late Enrollment PenaltyYour monthly premium for Part B may go up 10% for each full 12-month period that you could have had Part B, but didn't sign up for it. will apply.

 If you don't enroll in Medicare Part B during the special enrollment period, your next opportunity to enroll in Part B is during the general enrollment period (January 1 - March 31 each year).
-Your Part B coverage and TRICARE coverage will start on July 1 of the year you enroll.
+Your Part B coverage and TRICARE coverage will start the first day of the month after you sign up.
 You may also be required to pay the Medicare Part B Late Enrollment Penalty.